If you are new to poker, you might be having a hard time understanding some of the lingo being thrown around at the tables. Also, it

 Wrap - A straight draw in an Omaha game with at least 13 outs.

 WSOP - Abbreviation for World Series of Poker.
-Held annually in June at The Rio in Las Vegas.
+Held annually in Spring/Summer in Las Vegas.